testit-tms/api-client-python/docs/ProjectImportApi.md

 Import project from JSON file into existing project

-<br>Use case  <br>User attaches project as json file taken from export or export-by-testPlans method  <br>User runs method execution  <br>System updates project  <br>System returns no content response
+ Use case   User attaches project as json file taken from export or export-by-testPlans method   User runs method execution   System updates project   System returns no content response

 ### Example